joetchek/webdev/README.md

 Day 13 - 10-12-22 - Learned the Bootstrap utilities and researched some on my own\
 Day 14 - 10-13-22 - Finished Bootstrap 101 and started the final project.
 Will finish project tomorrow\
 Day 15 - 10-15-22 - Finished Bootstrap project and began jQuery 101\
-Day 16 - 10-17-22 - Continued with jQuery 101 and learned about event listeners
+Day 16 - 10-17-22 - Continued with jQuery 101 and learned about event listeners\
+Day 17 - 10-18-22 - Continued with jQuery and got through changing CSS stuff.
+Will do Ajax and project tomorrow